This is the eighth of twelve steps in Monbourquette’s forgiveness. How do you keep relationships open in your family?

 Yet everything that we feel as a wound also needs care.

-If we do not make time to reflect on what has happened and thus arrive at new knowledge and insights, we have learned nothing from it.
+If we do not make time to reflect on what has happened, we will not gain new knowledge and insights.
+Without reflection, we learn nothing from it.
 Next time we may be hurt in exactly the same way.

 On the surface it seems as if we are losing time and keep kicking on the spot.
 Nobody sees how a tree takes root in silence.
 It’s not until next spring that everyone will marvel at the larger bloom.